Blue screen of death: Windows 9x

-In Windows 95 and 98, a BSoD occurs when the system attempts to access the file "c:\con\con", "c:\aux\aux", or "c:\prn\prn" on the hard drive.
-This could be inserted on a website to crash visitors' machines as a prank.
-In reality, however, they are reserved device names for DOS systems; attempting to access them from Windows causes a crash, which in turn brings up said BSoD.
-Creating the aforementioned directories within Windows will also not work and may cause the same BSOD to occur.
+In Windows 95 and 98, a BSoD occurs when the system attempts to access the file "c:\con\con", "c:\aux\aux", or "c:\prn\prn" on the hard drive, which can be inserted on a website to crash visitors' machines as a prank.
+In reality, however, they are reserved device names for DOS systems; attempting to access them from Windows causes a crash, bringing up said BSoD.
+Creating the aforementioned directories within Windows will also not work and may cause the same BSoD to occur.
 On March 16, 2000, Microsoft released a security update to resolve this issue.

 One famous instance of a Windows 9x BSoD occurred during a presentation of a Windows 98 beta given by Bill Gates at COMDEX on April 20, 1998: The demo PC crashed with a BSoD when his assistant, Chris Capossela, connected a scanner to the PC to demonstrate Windows 98's support for Plug and Play devices.
 This event brought thunderous applause from the crowd and Gates replied (after a nervous pause): "That must be why we're not shipping Windows 98 yet."